Order of Visit: High Point # 48

 Day 3 – Summit Day

 Although I tried my hardest to sleep, I barely dozed off before my alarm woke me up at 2 am.
-The plan was to get moving by 3 am, which meant I needed to dress quickly in my layers, and tuck some extra gear into my summit pack, and join Chad and Rostyn for a hasty warm breakfast.
+The plan was to get moving by 3 am, which meant I needed to dress quickly in my layers, tuck some extra gear into my summit pack, and join Chad and Rostyn for a hasty warm breakfast.

 At 3 am on the dot, we set off in the fading moonlight with our headlamps illuminating the path before us.
 It was a challenging from the start.
 We started with uneven ground.
 Then we were rock hopping and boulder scrambling.
 What’s worse, we started to descend a sharp slope and I was disappointed to learn we’d have to lose some of our precious elevation before gaining it again in the dark.